Frequently asked questions

 What should we do if we notice a problem with the device or encounter any difficulties?

-- If the device breaks, cracks, or becomes deformed: stop using it immediately, put it back in its box, and contact your doctor or speech therapist.
+- If the device breaks, cracks, or becomes deformed: stop using it immediately, put it back in its box, and contact your doctor or specialist.
 Be sure to take it with you to your next consultation.

-- If it causes pain, sores, or chafing: temporarily reduce the wearing time and be sure to consult a specialist.
-If necessary, they will customize the device, choosing a different size or type if needed.
+If it causes pain, soreness, or chafing: temporarily reduce the wearing time and be sure to consult a specialist.
+If possible, take a photo of the problem area or make a note of exactly where the device is causing problems.
+This will make it easier for the specialist and the child to adapt the device.
+If necessary, a different size or type can be selected.

-- IMPORTANT: Never try to bend, cut, or glue the device at home!
+IMPORTANT: Never attempt to adapt or glue the device at home!

 Can it be used during tooth replacement?